 Today it is a pitiful spectacle to see Republican leaders call this great program waste and extravagance for they are the same leaders, who, when their own state or city or county was involved, were the first to run to Washington pleading for Federal aid.
-Consistency is still a virtue in life but when it comes to a campaign year consistency is a word that can not be found in the Republican campaign vocabulary and at that inconsistency is a minor example of a major sin.
+Consistency is still a virtue in life, but when it comes to a campaign year consistency is a word that can not be found in the Republican campaign vocabulary and at that inconsistency is a mild term to apply to it.
+Take the effective example of livestock.